ROCm/rocm-install-on-linux/src/offline-installer/README.md

 A tool for creating a pre-configured ROCm component offline installer using OS package management.

-The ROCm Offline Installer Creator is a tool which allows a user to create an installer package that can be used to install a pre-configured setup of ROCm and/or the amdgpu driver on a target system without network or internal access.
+The ROCm Offline Installer Creator is a tool which allows a user to create an installer package that can be used to install a pre-configured setup of ROCm and/or the amdgpu driver on a target system without network or internet access.

 ## Prerequisites